New Energy Ventures

 - Building, owning and operating greenfield CO2 infrastructure

-Hydrogen – Our Hydrogen Development Program creates an opportunity for Williams to play a role in developing a new market with significant growth potential.
-We are experts at treating, processing, storing and transporting gas.
-This experience and our asset base provide opportunity to scale the hydrogen economy.
+Hydrogen – We are experts at treating, processing, storing and transporting gas, and this experience paired with our asset base provides opportunity to play a role in developing a new market with significant growth potential and to provide scale the hydrogen economy.
 We are actively working on projects such as:

 - Blending hydrogen into our existing transmission lines

-- Utilizing hydrogen blends as fuel for our turbines and compressors to reduce Scope 1 emissions Developing hydrogen pipelines
+- Consuming hydrogen as fuel to reduce Scope 1 emissions

-- Producing synthetic methane, or renewable natural gas, from clean hydrogen combined with captured CO2
+- Producing synthetic natural gas from clean hydrogen combined with captured CO2

-Clean Energy Hubs – Our clean energy hub exploration includes working with partners to create economies of scale and meaningful emissions reductions.
+Clean Energy Hubs – Our clean energy hub exploration includes developing partnerships to create economies of scale and meaningful emissions reductions.
 Many of these emerging opportunities have significant overlap and synergies with each other and our core natural gas business.

-We are exploring concepts including a Williams Wyoming Energy Hub to integrate renewable power, hydrogen, captured CO2 and methanation into our existing assets.
-Wind and solar power can drive electrolysis and green hydrogen production which can be combined with captured CO2 to create synthetic methane in a process known as methanation.
-This concept balances the intermittency of wind and solar power to create a dispatchable, clean molecule to meet energy demand.
+We are exploring concepts including a Williams Wyoming Clean Energy Hub to integrate renewable power, hydrogen, captured CO2 and methanation into our existing assets, balancing the intermittency of wind and solar power to create a dispatchable, clean molecule to meet energy demand.